alphal00p/momtrop/README.md

 ## The SampleGenerator

 Sampling is performed using the `SampleGenerator<D>` struct, where `D` is the dimension.
 A `SampleGenerator` can be constructed from a `Graph` by supplying a signature matrix.
-The following code creates a `SampleGenerator` for our triangle graph in $D = 3$ dimensions:
+The following code creates a `SampleGenerator` for our triangle graph in D = 3 dimensions:

 ```rust
 let loop_signature = vec![vec![1]; 3];